As Co-founder and President of Fairygodboss, the issues that working women in America face are certainly close to my heart.

 4) A lack of affordable quality childcare

-As a recent article in Quartz points out, “the lack of affordable day care may be the real reason that the glass ceiling exists.”
+As an article in Quartz points out, “the lack of affordable day care may be the real reason that the glass ceiling exists.”
 In 30 states plus the District of Columbia, average annual daycare costs exceed in-state tuition at a 4-year college.
 In other words, the cost of daycare is such a high hurdle that many working mothers drop out of the workforce because they simply can’t afford to continue working.

 5) The “always-on” workplace culture

 Many studies agree that the vast majority of Americans now work far longer than the 40-hour standard.
 In addition, technology – which was meant to help make work more efficient – has added a late-night second shift for many professional employees.
 Because women traditionally have borne greater responsibility for housework and childcare duties, longer work hours harm them disproportionately.
 Even barring those gender norms, someone has to make it home to the kids, and that’s usually the lesser earner (more often the woman – due to the wage gap).
-Combine that with a dissolving barrier between work and home life and, as Anne-Marie Slaughter wrote in a recent New York Times piece, “far too many [women] discover that what was once a manageable and enjoyable work-family balance can no longer be sustained — regardless of ambition, confidence or even a partner who shares tasks equally.”
+Combine that with a dissolving barrier between work and home life and, as Anne-Marie Slaughter wrote in a New York Times piece, “far too many [women] discover that what was once a manageable and enjoyable work-family balance can no longer be sustained — regardless of ambition, confidence or even a partner who shares tasks equally.”

 6) Inferior Paid Maternity Leave Programs